u-boot/u-boot/doc/develop/bootstd.rst

 -------------

 Standard boot is enabled with `CONFIG_BOOTSTD`.
 Each bootmeth has its own CONFIG option also.
-For example, `CONFIG_BOOTMETH_DISTRO` enables support for distro boot from a disk.
+For example, `CONFIG_BOOTMETH_EXTLINUX` enables support for booting from a disk using an `extlinux.conf` file.

 To enable all feature sof standard boot, use `CONFIG_BOOTSTD_FULL`.
 This includes the full set of commands, more error messages when things go wrong and